Wednesday, January 24, 2007

 Well, it's better than having like a Michael Jackson song stuck in there.

-0 by the clearance lights on the rows of truck rigs parked along it.
+We can tell we've reached Interstate 40 by the clearance lights on the rows of truck rigs parked along it.
 They're not moving.
 Cline's Corners is not the welcoming, beckoning, attention demanding tourist trap that it normally is.
 It's a black hole surrounded by mud & trucks.
 Off to the side there's a convenience store with gas pumps.
 Hardly anybody getting gas, but everybody's going into the store.
 The snow is blowing straight across from east to west, which is the wrong direction.
 I'm trying to get information on how bad is it between here and Albuquerque.
 Guy working the store tells me we should just go, if we stay there we'll get stuck, 'cause it's gonna get worse.
 So we go.

 I40 isn't near as bad as 285 was, but it's still pretty hairy.
 The snakes are still doing their dance.
 The division between lanes becomes indistinct, if not nonexistent, which is not all that important anymore as we're all going single file mostly.
 We're passing each other all right, but then we get back into the tracks that somebody else has made & there's only one set going this direction.